 Many factors affect the health of a patient’s skin.
 That is why Gaylord’s wound care team works closely with the clinical staff as they conduct a complete skin and wound assessment for each patient upon inpatient admission.
 The team prescribes to a multidisciplinary treatment approach that focuses on existing skin or wound issues, especially non-healing and slow-to-heal wounds, and the prevention of new ones.
 Coordinated by an advanced practice registered nurse who is a certified wound care nurse, the team consists of a physician, nurses, physical therapists and dietitians who take an active role in wound management.

 At Gaylord, patients often have multiple medical and surgical issues that result in difficult-to-close pressure ulcers, surgical wounds and those wounds as a result of acute or chronic illnesses.
 Such complex wounds can extend hospitalization as well as prolong the rehabilitation process.
-The wound care team constructs an individualized treatment plan for each patient and evaluates progress and modifies the treatment plan as needed in collaboration with the medical treating team.
+The wound care team creates an individualized treatment plan for each patient and evaluates progress and modifies the treatment plan as needed in collaboration with the medical treating team.

 Wound Care Program Video

 Colleen Alexander was hit by a freight truck and came to Gaylord for care and rehabilitation.
 About 40 percent of her body was covered by open wounds.
 She shares some of her story in this video.

 - Diabetic/arterial/venous ulcers